kristinashirk/digital-tech/_posts/2019-09-16-HTML- Authoring Tips.md

 ### CSS
 CSS  is a rule-based language, in which you define the rules, to specify styles that will be applied to your HTML document.

-For a better understanding of how CSS operates under the hood, I recommend reading this [CSS overview](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS)from Mozilla.
+For a better understanding of how CSS operates under the hood, I recommend reading this [CSS overview](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS) from Mozilla.

 Mozilla also has a great [CSS tutorial](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps) that you may find useful for your website project.